 Fort Walton Beach, Panhandle

 This area is known to locals as the Emerald Coast, and the town is arguably one of Florida’s top boating destinations.
 If you and your crew have caught the fishing bug, head towards the town of Destin, known as the “World’s Luckiest Fishing Village”.
 Launch your boats from the Destin Marina and join Florida’s blue-water fishermen for the adventure of a lifetime.
-You won’t need to go that far to start getting bites, within 10 miles you are within reach of swarming snapper and mackerel – a fisherman’s dream!
+Within 10 miles you are within reach of swarming snapper and mackerel – an anglers dream!
 If you’re looking for more adrenalin, skip the ocean fishing and hop on a Sea Doo to test out some tricks at sea.

 Jacksonville, North Florida